oblivia-simplex/Narrativity/2_AAA_Editorial.md

 tension.
 The reader marries the hidden story, not the visible one.
 That is why we continue to read a story that inspires dread.
 An attachment has been formed---surreptitiously.
-It operates like a craving, which is how I recognize Benjamin\'s reference to death.
+It operates like a craving, which is how I recognize Benjamin's reference to death.
 The craving for the unknown, as it is held by the act of storytelling, points to death (or its substitute, the body).
-(Roy)\]\]
+(Roy)]\]

-## Excerpts from \"Fame,\" by Robert Gluck
+## Excerpts from "Fame,\" by Robert Gluck

-There are contradictory reasons when I use \"real\" people in my work, and the contradictions comfort me.
-Any literary practice should, I think, derive from contradictory sources and motives\...
-I name names to evoke the already-known, to make writing co-extend with the world and history, and to examine the fiction of personality, as well as the fiction of the word\....
-I propose self-community-story as a tonic for the loss of human scale; by naming self-community-story I participate in their disintegration, their progress from invisibility to something to be named and manipulated---to be reintegrated later in a new context, in a third term that history must provide.[^cr2]
+There are contradictory reasons when I use "real\" people in my work, and the contradictions comfort me.
+Any literary practice should, I think, derive from contradictory sources and motives...
+I name names to evoke the already-known, to make writing co-extend with the world and history, and to examine the fiction of personality, as well as the fiction of the word....
+I propose self-community-story as a tonic for the loss of human scale; by naming self-community-story I participate in their disintegration, their progress from invisibility to something to be named and manipulated---to be reintegrated later in a new context, in a third term that history must provide.[^2_AAA_Editorial_cr2]

 Prolonged scrutiny can become an expenditure of self, a potlatch of self.
-I\'ve come to experience the unreeling of interiority and sexual disclosure as such a loss, and also part of a historical trajectory.
-It\'s a writing activity that privileges the aggression of naming---an ongoing colonization of self into one\'s own language.
+I've come to experience the unreeling of interiority and sexual disclosure as such a loss, and also part of a historical trajectory.
+It's a writing activity that privileges the aggression of naming---an ongoing colonization of self into one's own language.
 Once something is named, you are in relation to it.
 Name the disease to cure it.

 We want to see a story as we see other representations: being hiding behind appearance---that is, hiding and revealing the body.
-But the use of real names \[in my work\] reorders connections and disjunctions.
+But the use of real names [in my work\] reorders connections and disjunctions.
 I do mean fragmentation.
-I don\'t want to make the predictable distinction between story and fragmented writing.
+I don't want to make the predictable distinction between story and fragmented writing.
 Naming names creates an open form that co-extends with the world.
 In a postmodern switch, it applies the open form of modernism to content